 Dr. Todd Stephens has been with Magnolia Independent School District since 1999 and was named Superintendent in 2009.
 Prior to being named Superintendent, he served as the Assistant Superintendent of Magnolia ISD with responsibilities for the supervision of the District's Curriculum and Instruction Department as well as Leadership Development within the District.
-Dr. Stephens has 20 years of administrative experience in education, serving 15 of those years in Magnolia.
+Dr. Stephens has 35 years of experience in education, serving 18 of those years in Magnolia.

 Dr. Stephens grew up in Temple, Texas, and was a product of the Temple Independent School District.
 Upon graduation from Temple High School, he attended Abilene Christian University where he earned a BS in Education.

 He continued his education and earned a Master of Education Degree from Tarleton State University (TSU) in 1997.
 While at TSU, he served as a member of the initial cohort group of the New Century Educational Leadership Program (NCELP) at Tarleton State University.